VeronicaO27/VeronicaO27/README.md

 - 👋 Hi, I’m Veronica
-- 👀 I’m interested in ALL things BEAUTY, FASHION, AND MONEY :)
+- 👀 I’m interested in ALL things Technology :)
 - 🌱 I’m currently learning how to be the best Software Engineer!
 - 💞️ I’m looking to collaborate on anything coding & beauty related/
 - 📫 How to reach me @ Veronicaosei273@gmail.com